U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/0xC - Client-Side Attacks/Delivery Methods/File Attachment/SMB Relay Attack/Manual.md

 </Relationships>
 ```

-Using a URL handle with `ms-word:ofe|u|` scheme can trigger SMB relay authentication.
+Using a URL handle with `ms-word:ofe|u|` scheme can trigger SMB relay.

 ```html
 <!DOCTYPE html>